KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy

 \subsection{Fitting Issue}

-For the fitting issue, we show a direct evidence related to the Reference-based Feature Fusion (RFF) module, which is dedicated to dealing with gap of the {\chengr high-quality} observed nodes and low-quality virtual nodes.
+For the fitting issue, we show a direct evidence related to the Reference-based Feature Fusion (RFF) module, which is dedicated to dealing with gap of the superior observed nodes and inferior virtual nodes.
 We plot the validation losses (calculated on target unobserved nodes after each training batch) of KITS and KITS (w/o RFF) in Figure~\ref{fig:val_loss}, and could draw the following conclusions:

 (1) Both (a) KITS (w/o RFF) and (b) KITS suffer from the fitting issue, e.g., the validation losses start increasing after some iterations;